Seagate/cortx/doc/Preboarding_and_Onboarding.rst

 Onboarding
 ===========

 The onboarding procedure must be performed after completing the preboarding procedure.
 You should be brought automatically to the correct page after completing the preboarding.
-If you are not, or if you subsequently want to redo the onboarding, you can navigate to *https://<management IP>:28100/#/preboarding/login*.
-You can also perform the onboarding process from the **Settings** page.
+If you are not, or if you subsequently want to redo the onboarding, you can navigate to *https://<management IP>:28100/#/onboarding* or, if logged out, through: *https://<management IP>:28100/#/preboarding/login* .
+You can also perform the onboarding tasks from the **Settings** page.

 .. raw:: html